OrnitOnGithub/school/README.md

-# Share your revision sheets
+# Share your revision sheets and notes
 This github repo was made to share your revision sheets.

 # Contribute